When working in 3D, notice that three sets of parameters are modified:

 When using 3D, the Z-axis parameter appears in the list of settings.
 You can have the Scale locked or separated.
 When the Scale is locked, the object you are scaling is uniformly resized in three directions.
 When the Scale is separated, the object you are scaling can be squashed and stretched in any direction without affecting the other ones.

 The main parameter you will use when working in three-dimensions is rotation.
-Without using 3D rotation, you are simply working using the multiplane technique.
+Without using the 3D rotation, you are simply working using the multiplane technique.

 3D rotation can be used in two different ways: